A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Methodology

 \subsubsection{Encoder}

 The encoder module aims to extract a context vector representation for each word in the sentence.
-In this paper, we adopt the Bi-directional Long Short-Term Memory (Bi-LSTM) layers and a pre-trained BERT as the encoder respectively.
+In this paper, we adopt the Bi-directional Long Short-Term Memory (Bi-LSTM) layers and the multi-head self-attention layers as the encoder.